douglasabnovato/udemy-quiz-app-master/Readme.md

 ![GitHub](/images/logo-github.png)

 ### Section 1 - Project
-1. Introduction and Resources
+1. Introduction and Resources.
-2. Create and Style the home page
+2. Create and Style the home page .
-a. extensions: Live Server 5.6.1
+a. extensions: Live Server 5.6.1.
-b. css-tricks: `rem` for global sizing and `rem` for local sizing
+b. css-tricks: `rem` for global sizing and `rem` for local sizing.
-3. Create and style the game page
+3. Create and style the game page.
-4. display hard coded questions and answers
+4. display hard coded questions and answers.
-5. display feedback for Correct / Incorrect Answers
+5. display feedback for Correct / Incorrect Answers.
 6. Create Head's up display (HUD)
 7. Create a progress bar
 8. Create and style the end page